About image scaling

 Your site has to work on all types of screen size - from huge desktops to tiny mobiles.

-When using a full-screen background image, this presents a problem: How do you fit an image with its own orientation into a device that might be completely the other way around?
+When using a full-screen image, for example in your homepage slideshow, this presents a problem: How do you fit an image with its own orientation into a device that might be completely the other way around?

 There are two options: